cabolanoz/boxful-web/README.md

 The current authentication approach stores the JWT access token in `localStorage` to keep the technical test implementation simple and easy to review.

 For a production application, the authentication strategy should be revisited.
 A stronger approach would likely include HttpOnly cookies, refresh tokens, token rotation, server-side session validation, and CSRF protection depending on the final architecture.

+Package editing after a package has already been added is intentionally kept minimal in the current version.
+The user can remove and re-add a package.
+A direct edit action can be added as a small enhancement without changing the API contract.

+The optional COD and settlement module described in the technical test is not implemented in this phase.
+The current order types already include `paymentMode`, which leaves a clear path for adding COD-specific fields, webhook updates, shipping rates, and settlement calculations later.